Check your email for a link to verify and set your password. Resend email

-2) ZEPHYROS—The god of the West Wind and spring.
+2) ZEPHYROS—Zephyros was the god of the West Wind and spring.
 Illustrated as a handsome, beardless young man with wings.
+Gentle, but with hints of large spring storms.

-3) NOTOS—The god of the South Wind.
-Notos’ winds brought the late-summer rains and thunderstorms.
-Most depictions have Notos pouring water from a vase.
-Some mosaics illustrate him as a boy.
+3) NOTOS—The god of the South Wind was named Notos.
+His winds brought the late-summer rains and thunderstorms.
+Most descriptions have Notos pouring water from a vase.
+Some mosaics illustrate him as a boy with playful qualities.

-4) EUROS—The god of the South-East Wind, the winds of autumn, and the end of summer.
+4) EUROS—Euros was the god of the South-East Wind, the winds of autumn and the end of summer.
 Greek images represent Euros as a bearded man carrying a heavy cloak.
+His winds herald harvesting and preparing for the coming of Boreas.

 In 2020 Bryce Adams (North Kitsap High School, Washington) will lead this consortium to commission the three remaining movements.